Small Wars Manual

 The Marine Corps Gazette and the Proceedings of the U.S. Naval Institute.

 The results of these efforts were encapsulated in the manual Small Wars Operations in 1935.
 For the 1940 revision, it was renamed The Small Wars Manual (SWM).
 A classic of military science, based upon experience, not theory, it remains relevant today as the foundation of much current thinking and doctrine.
-It was encouraged reading by James Mattis for the 1st Marine Division in preparation for the Corps's return to the Iraq War as an occupation force.
+General James Mattis encouraged the troops of the 1st Marine Division to read it in preparation for the Corps's return to the Iraq War as an occupation force.